gStarhigh/pro5/README.md

     - Sign up in the navbar is visible.
     - Sign in in the navbar is visible.
     - A tooltip is displayed when trying to like a post saying that you need to login to like a post.
+    - The Post navigation buttons (All, Liked, Feed) are hidden.

 #### Here is an image of the structure I used for this project.
 The flowchart was made using [Lucidchart](https://lucid.co/).